Loading…

 A repeatable Instagram and TikTok system might look like:

-This is also where you can turn long-form coaching content into client newsletters, blog posts and lead magnets without doubling your workload.
+This is also where you can turn long-form coaching content into client newsletters, blog posts and lead magnets without doubling your workload — the same repurposing engine that works for podcasters and photographers building an audience around their craft.
 For a broader view across the sector, see our notes on AI for fitness and gym businesses.

 The gap between "interested" and "first session booked" is where most PTs leak revenue.
 A simple AI-supported funnel closes it.